 When it comes to achieving a post secondary education, there are not many countries that can rival Canada, as far as a combination of opportunities for students and achieving great results in several important areas are concerned.
 Continuing education means training in the different areas that will help advance your career as an adult, and that means relevant information and the creation of applicable thought processes.
 The various schools across Canada, both colleges and universities, are dedicated to achieving the highest standards when it comes to providing a relevant education for their students, whether you want to start a business for people to make your own business cards or run a nanny agency.

 There are a couple of different reasons why universities court these foreign students.
 First of all, as a multicultural country, Canada is always seeking to expand the horizons of its population by exposing them to the lifestyles and cultures of people from all over the world.
 The university level is one of the prime areas for this cross-cultural learning to take place, as students learn to break down old barriers and expand their horizons.
-So, if you are interested in being a caregiver in London or elsewhere, you can still train in Canada.
+So, if you are interested in helping others apply for a second mortgage in Germany or elsewhere, you can still train in Canada.

 Secondly, foreign students contribute greatly to the economy not only of Ontario colleges and those across Canada, but also to the communities in which the schools are located.
 It has been estimated that every international student at a post secondary institution makes the education of two or more Canadian students possible by defraying the overall cost.
 It's a benefit that works both ways.
 By far the vast majority of international students on Canadian campuses are from Asia and the United States, areas where education is significantly more expensive than in Canada.
 Although paying more than domestic students, international students are still paying much less for their degrees than they would be at home.
-And they still have the opportunities to use those Canadian degrees at home, maybe working for an online women's clothing store.
+And they still have the opportunities to use those Canadian degrees at home, maybe working for an online clothing retailer that sells boys christening outfits as an example.

 Because an international population is so important to the well being of Canadian universities, there are a number of programs designed to make their experience as user friendly as possible.
 One great example are the ESL courses offered by many schools, which provide students who do not have English as a first language a working framework to communicate with.